 - Circles will need to initiate during a specific period of time as set by the National Headquarters.
 Circles would also be highly encouraged to recruit undergraduate classes that are 60% juniors and 30% seniors with 10% reserved for other membership types.

-- Sample Schedule – National Invitation to Membership Program – 45 Day Timeline
+- Sample Schedule – National Invitation to Membership Program-FY2022 (revised)

-- Once the email and letters have been approved, O∆K-HQ will manage the process of sending the emails.
-Two emails will be sent to the student and one printed letter will be sent to the family.
+- Once the emails have been approved, O∆K-HQ will manage the process of sending the emails.
+Two emails will be sent to the student and one email will be sent to the family.